anushree-subramani/Movie-Trailer/README.md

 # Movie-Trailer
 This is a movie trailer website project written in Python to view the movie details and trailers of all my favorite movies! :)
+Have fun watching these trailers !